-CX Agent Studio provides a Model Context Protocol (MCP) server which can be used by other AI applications to edit CX Agent Studio resources.
+CX Agent Studio provides a remote Model Context Protocol (MCP) server which can be used by agents and AI applications to edit CX Agent Studio resources.
 For example, you can use the Gemini CLI or Antigravity to help design and build your CX Agent Studio agent application.

 This feature enables AI-assisted development workflows, drastically reducing the friction of building and maintaining agent applications: